binkley/modern-java-practices/README.md

 One of the best tools for managing your Java environment in projects is [jEnv](https://www.jenv.be/).
-It supports both "global" (meaning you, the user) and "project" choices in which JDK installation to use.
+It supports both "global" (meaning you, the user) and "project" choices (particular to a directory and its children) in which JDK installation to use.
 You may notice the [`.java-version`](./.java-version) file: this is a per-project file for jEnv to pick the project Java version.

+For those on Windows, you may need to use WSL2 to use jEnv.

 ---